bjkemp/gamepad-to-udp/README.md

 # 🕹️ Gamepad to UDP 🚀

 Welcome to Gamepad to UDP!
-This project is a Svelte component that transforms your joystick data into UDP packets and sends them to a receiving program.
+This project is a Svelte/Vite project that transforms your joystick data into UDP packets and sends them to a receiving program.
 It also provides a user-friendly interface for joystick selection, IP/port configuration, and data visualization.

 ## 🌟 Features